-Interest expense on long-term debt, amortization of bond issue costs and investment income during the periods reflect the amortization schedules of the 2006 and 2017 Bond issues, and beginning in August 2018, the amortization schedule of the 2018 Bond issue.
-Deliveries under the 2018 project began on April 1, 2019.
+Interest expense on long-term debt, amortization of bond issue costs, and investment income during the periods reflect the amortization schedules of the 2006, 2017, and 2018 Bond issues.

 Under the Management Agreements, the Corporation charges a management fee which is designed to offset the costs of running the Corporation.
 Based on the proposed budget for the year, which is approved by the Board of Directors, a management fee is established by dividing the dollar amount of the budget by the estimated sales volume to Members.
 This management fee is assessed to the Members on each monthly invoice and applied to actual purchase volumes.
 If the total amount assessed is ever insufficient because of warmer than normal weather or budget overages, the Board may address the shortage in establishing the management fee for the next fiscal year.
 If the total amount assessed is more than anticipated because of cooler than normal weather or budget savings, the Board may likewise adjust the next fiscal year's management fee to reflect that.
-For fiscal years 2020 and 2019, the management fee was two cents per MMBtu.
-Total management fee revenues for fiscal years 2020 and 2019 totaled \$362,000 and \$408,000, respectively.
-At its March 25, 2020 meeting, the Board set the management fee for fiscal year 2021 at two cents per MMBtu.
+For fiscal years 2021 and 2020, the management fee was two cents per MMBtu.
+Total management fee revenues for fiscal years 2021 and 2020 totaled \$372,000 and \$362,000, respectively.
+At its March 24, 2021 meeting, the Board set the management fee for fiscal year 2022 at two cents per MMBtu.